handwrittenOCR/trocr_handwritten/launch_Turpan.md

 ## B. To reconnect and activate the previously created environment:

-1. Activate Conda and Python 3.11:
+1. Activate Conda and Python 3.11 (for Turpan only):

 '''bash
    cd $HOME